 Now we can get very close.
 The work of professors Eugene Fama and Kenneth French in the 1990s showed that a portfolio’s returns can be largely explained by three risk factors: its overall allocation to stocks (called the market factor, or beta), its exposure to small-cap stocks (the size factor), and its exposure to stocks with high book-to-market ratios (the value factor).
 In plain English, this means stocks are riskier than fixed-income investments, and therefore should deliver higher long-term returns.
 In addition, small-cap and value stocks are riskier than the overall market, and therefore also have higher expected returns.

-This is now known as the Fama-French Three Factor Model, and it’s the basis of the equity strategy used by Dimensional Fund Advisors, who offer the most sophisticated passively managed mutual funds around.
+This is now known as the Fama-French Three Factor Model, and it’s the basis of the equity strategy used by Dimensional Fund Advisors, who offer the most sophisticated fund companies in the business.
 (It’s also the basis of my Über-Tuber ETF portfolio.)

 The power of three

 All of this might seem obvious today.
 The idea of beta (the first of the three factors) has been around since the 1960s, and the first studies showing that small-cap stocks outperform large caps appeared in the early 1980s.
 Value investing is an even older idea.
 “People have known that value stocks outperform since the beginning of the last century,” Ferri explained in our recent interview.
 Benjamin Graham and David Dodd published Security Analysis in 1934, and the book is still widely read today.
 Less well known is John Burr Williams’ The Theory of Investment Value, published in 1938.
 “Williams talked about how important dividends are.
 From the 1880s through to the 1950s, stocks typically paid over 60% of their earnings in dividends.
 So the book was basically about how investment value is based on dividends, which is a value-type factor.”